 1. MySQL server is down temporary

 I started with this verification process to make to avoid doing anything in your files, and kill yourself for a solution.
-To verify this first probable cause, just log in to your cPanel account and click the PhpMyAdmin icon as below:
+To verify this first probable cause, just login to your cPanel account and click the PhpMyAdmin icon as below:

-There is another solution, click your database name from the MySQL database names.
+There is another solutions, click your database name from the MySQL database names.
 Verify that the user privileges are checked.
 If all the options are unchecked, correct the problem and check them, and save the changes.

 If your PhpMyAdmin database appears normally, then, you need to look at the next step.